betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 This is name of the contributor, usually at the end of the resource text, with a hyperlink (usually to a GitHub profile(s)) if available.
 For ex: Contributed by [Foo Foo](http://github.com/Foo "Foo Foo")

 ### Metadata
 We include metadata as formatted comments at the end of the file.
-Metadata helps define rules about publishing an article, tagging them, selecting categories etc. Please read the the section on Meta-data to get detailed insight on the different tags and their importance.
+Metadata helps define rules about publishing an article, tagging them, selecting categories etc. Be sure to include metadata with each entry, as this will be used to organize content, provide filters, and support searches on the BSSw front-end site.
+Please read the the section on Meta-data to get detailed insight on the different tags and their importance.